JJFAO/react-challenge-iol/README.md

 **API used:** https://rickandmortyapi.com/

-**Functionalities:** characters displayed with filter by location - results paginated - user's favorites characters
+**Functionalities:** characters displayed with filter by location - results paginated with selectable number of items per page - add and display user's favorites characters